Dresser-Rand: Dresser-Rand

 Dresser-Rand Company was formed in 1986 as an equally-owned joint venture between Dresser Industries and Ingersoll Rand.

 In September 1999, Dresser Industries merged with Halliburton Industries, and transferred its 51% ownership interest of Dresser-Rand Company to Halliburton.
 Due to agreements made in the original venture, Dresser Industries, then a unit of Halliburton, was required to either purchase the remaining interest in Dresser-Rand Company or sell it to Ingersoll Rand.
 In February 2000, the 51% ownership of Dresser-Rand Company was sold to Ingersoll Rand.

 On August 25, 2004, First Reserve Corporation, a private equity firm, entered into an equity purchase agreement with Ingersoll Rand to purchase the equity interests in Dresser-Rand Company for approximately $1.2 billion.
 Following the purchase agreement, Dresser-Rand Group, Inc. was registered as corporation in the state of Delaware, and the acquisition closed on October 29, 2004.
 On August 4, 2005, First Reserve took Dresser-Rand Group, Inc. public through an IPO, selling at $21.00 per share.

 In 2012, the company acquired Spanish engine supplier Grupo Guascor SL for $690 million, as well as Synchrony, Inc.

 In September 2014, Siemens announced plans to acquire Dresser-Rand Group Inc for $7.6 billion in cash.
 The deal was completed on June 30, 2015.

 In 2018, the Dresser-Rand Government Business unit of Siemens Government Technologies was sold to Curtiss-Wright Corporation for $212.5 million in cash.
 At the time of acquisition, Dresser-Rand was an exclusive supplier of steam turbines and main engine guard valves across all aircraft carrier programs.
 The company was also a major provider of repair and maintenance services for the U.S. Navy’s Atlantic and Pacific fleets.

 Operations

 Dresser-Rand products include turbo and reciprocating compressors, steam turbines, industrial and aero-derivative gas turbines, high-speed engines, and modular power substations.

-The company is headquartered in Houston, Texas and has a presence in over 150 countries, including the United States, France, Spain, Germany, Norway, Brazil, India, Russia, Poland, Saudi Arabia, China, and the Netherlands.
+The company is headquartered in Houston, Texas and has a presence in over 150 countries, including the United States, France, Spain, Germany, Norway, Brazil, India, Russia, Poland, Saudi Arabia, China, and the Netherlands, while the Italian entity was merged into Siemens Energy Italy in 2018.